robertthiesmeier/cross_site_imputation/README.md

 ```

-### Approach 5: Federated analysis using all studies and recovering the missing variable C.
+### Approach :five: Federated analysis using all studies and recovering the missing variable C.

 In this approach, we also consider all five studies using cross-site imputation to recover missing values of C in Study 4 and 5.
 However, here we consider Study 1 to 3 to fit an imputaton model as opposed to only considering a single study as the basis for imputation.
 To do so, we first fit the imputation model in the studies with available data on the confounder C.